kitchens2tables/MVP-Code/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

+= 4.2.5 - 2019-10-02 =
+* Fix - WooCommerce Subscriptions that use only the Stripe customer ID can again be renewed

-= 4.2.0 - 2019-05-29 =
+= 4.2.4 - 2019-09-18 =
+* Fix - Unclear error message when email address not completely filled in.
+* Fix - Add payment request button compatibility with variable subscriptions
+* Tweak - Do not show payment request button for shippable trial subscription products
+* Fix - Do not copy the payment intent id when creating a subscription renewal
+* Fix - Return early from check intent status if no order - props strayobject
+* Fix - Extend webhook time window from 1 to 5 minutes to match Stripe client
+* Update - WooCommerce 3.7 compatibility
-* Update - Enable Payment Request buttons for Puerto Rico based stores.
+* Update - Apple Pay Domain association file
-* Update - Add support for Strong Customer Authentication (SCA) for user-initiated payments.
+* Update - Grandfather pre-SCA subscription renewals for SCA
-* Remove - Stripe Modal Checkout.
-* Remove - 3D Secure settings are no longer available in the gateway settings.
-Use Stripe Radar instead.
-* Fix - Display error messages only next to the chosen saved card.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/master/changelog.txt).

 == Upgrade Notice ==

-= 4.1 =
+= 4.2 =
-4.1 is a minor release.
+4.2 is a minor release.
 Please do a full site backup and test on a staging site before deploying to a live/production server.